-Other important figures and information according to Article 435 (1) f CRR can be found in Note (76) Related party disclosures of the Group Annual Report 2023.
+Other important figures and information according to Art 435 (1) f CRR can be found in Note (77) Related party disclosures of the Consolidated Financial Statements 2024.

-The Management Board of Addiko bank declares that:
+The Management Board of Addiko Bank AG declares that:

 - Risk profile of the Addiko can be described as simple and streamlined, focused mainly on taking and managing credit risk stemming from exposure to loans to focus segments, while keeping other risks to the minimum possible needed to effectively operate the business. - Risk management systems of Addiko are adequate with regard to the institution's profile and strategy.